- Garden / Landscaping / Patio — 229

 The proper steps to replace the garage door

 - Will you stick to the same door type as before?
-Each door opens in a different way and that will help you decide.
+Each door opens differently and that will help you decide.
 Do you have the space for swing hung doors in the driveway or you'll stick to overhead ones?
-Make sure to measure the opening of the garage and the backside in order to get the right size.
+Make sure to measure the opening of the garage and the backside to get the right size.

 - Windows are nice but not always recommended for regions with strong winds since flying debris could cause serious damage.